Senior Family Support Officer

 Our project outcomes

-Run by qualified music therapist.
-These sessions are specifically designed for children and young people who have a visual impairment and/or more complex disabilities or special needs.
-During these sessions the children, young people and families participate in a number of musical self-expressions ranging from vocal exercises to percussion rhythm where they are able to express themselves, meet other families, have fun, etc.
+During these sessions the children, young people and families participate in a number of musical self-expressions ranging from vocal exercises to percussion rhythm where they can express themselves, meet other families, play and have fun.

 Parents also learn how to bring music into their homes and continue the learning and practicing independently.
-This helps Vista and the music therapist to identifying individual family’s goals and outcomes and plan specific programmes around them.
+This helps Vista and the music practitioner to identify individual family’s goals and outcomes and plan specific programmes around them.
 By structuring the programme this way it motivates and empowers the family to seek out other opportunities available in the community.

 The family support team 0116 2498847